tawi1/DotsTrafficCity/docs/source/pedestrianInit.rst

 	* ``AnimatorStateExtension.RemoveCustomAnimator(ref EntityCommandBuffer commandBuffer, Entity entity)``

 	.. note::
-		For an example of a system, please read the scripts below:
+		For an example of a system, please read the script below:
 			* BenchStateSystem.cs.

 Method #2